romkhot/Getting-and-Cleaning-Data/README.md

 `CodeBook.md` describes the variables, the data, and modifications that was performed to clean up the data.

-`run_analysis.R` contains all the code to perform all 5 steps.
-Script can be launched in RStudio by just importing this file with the UCI-HAR-Dataset folder.
+`run_analysis.R` contains the code to perform all 5 steps.
+Script can be launched in RStudio by just importing this file together with the UCI-HAR-Dataset folder.

 The UCI-HAR-Dataset folder contains both source and output data.